TradeTrust/tradetrust-functions/README.md

 ## ⚠️ Reminder

 The following API endpoints are references on how you would implement such microservices for your own business requirements.
-They are NOT to be relied on, for any of your production related needs, as we reserves the right to change or shutdown the API anytime.
+They are NOT to be relied on, for any of your production related needs.
+We reserve the right to change or shutdown the API anytime.

 > There is a limit of `2mb` on maximum request body size.
 Revising your OpenAttestation document file size might help if you encounter 413 `Payload Too Large` errors.